ms7m/dispike/docs/responses/writinghandler.md

 Writing a handler function is required to properly route interactions from the user to your bot.
-After request verification, the request (interaction) is passed to a ``IncomingDiscordInteraction`` object.
+After request verification, the request (interaction) is passed to an ``IncomingDiscordInteraction`` object.
 You will write your handler as a function to directly accept an additional argument called ``ctx`` containing this interaction.

 It's normal not to use this interaction, it only exists to give you context about the interaction.